pranavlathigara/awesome-iOS-Library-Curator/README.md

     - Deal Multiple Errors

 - **[RAC+PullToRefresh](https://github.com/WilliamZang/ZCWRACPullRefresh)**: Refresh control written in RAC
 - **[C-41](https://github.com/ashfurrow/C-41)**: Yet another fantastic Ash Furrow project.
 This guy seriously knows his stuff.
-This project is great not only in it's completeness, but also because it is fully tested with Expecta
+This project is great not only in it's completeness, but also because it is fully tested with Expecta, Specta, and OCMock

 ##### Wow - you might be saying to yourself...
 "THERE'S SO MANY PROJECTS!"
 OKAAY.
 I'LL LIST MY FAVORITE ONES IN ORDER